ex0dus-0x/ex0dus-0x.github.io/index.md

 I'm a first-year student @ NYU and a security engineer.
 I've previously worked at [Trail of Bits](https://www.trailofbits.com/) and [SSL](https://ssl.engineering.nyu.edu/).
 I specialize in program analysis and reverse engineering, cryptography, compilers, and security automation.

 I'm passionate about building secure and efficient systems that bridge together with research innovations.
-Previous professional and personal work I've done included endeavors in scalable [intrusion](https://ssl.engineering.nyu.edu/projects#crashsimulator) [detection](https://github.com/confine), [dynamic analysis automation](https://blog.trailofbits.com/2019/09/03/deepstate-now-supports-ensemble-fuzzing/), [cryptographic assurance](https://blog.trailofbits.com/2019/04/01/performing-concolic-execution-on-cryptographic-primitives/), and secure distributed systems.
-I'm looking forward to working more with artifical intelligence, privacy research, and minimalistic design.
+Previous professional and personal work I've done included endeavors in scalable intrusion detection, fuzzing automation, and cryptographic assurance.
+I'm looking forward to working more with distributed systems, privacy research, and technical governance and policy.

+I also write [here](/blog)!
+Besides the usual security/software development articles,  I also (want to) publish about the intersectionaliy between security and culture, and technical governance.

 Feel free to [reach out](#contact) if have any specific inquiries!
 You can also find a copy of my resume [here](https://ex0dus.keybase.pub/AlanCaoResume.pdf).